New Year’s Day 2026 Oversized Freight Travel Restrictions By State

 Office closed: 1/1

-There are no OSOW holiday travel restrictions in Kentucky over this period.
+There are no OSOW holiday travel restrictions in Kentucky for New Year’s Day.
 View Kentucky’s OSOW resources.

 Louisiana